grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/07 NewRelic.md

 | `NR_ACCOUNT_ID` | The Account ID used in New Relic You can find your account ID [here](https://docs.newrelic.com/docs/accounts/accounts-billing/account-setup/account-id#:~:text=If%20you%20have%20a%20single,account%20ID%20is%20displayed%20there.).                        |
 | `NR_API_KEY`    | The Insert API Key for your New Relic account to send k6 telemetry to the account ID specified above.
 You can generate an Insert API key [here](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/introduction-event-api#register). |

-There are also _optional_ environment variables you can use:
+_Optional_ environment variables you can use:

 | Name             | Value                                                                                                                                                                                                                                                                 |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |